 ℹ️ What is Chicken Marsala?

 Chicken Marsala is a traditional Italian dish that’s simple to prepare and amazingly delicious!
 Most likely originated from Sicily, where Marsala wine is made, this dish has a creamy sauce that’s got a hint of sweetness from the marsala, a smoky-richness from the bacon, and lots of umami-goodness from the wild mushrooms.

-All this decadence can be yours in just 30-minutes!
+And all this decadence can be yours in just 30-minutes!

-How to Make Chicken Marsala Easy
+📋 How to make EASY Chicken Marsala